themanyone/firstpage/README.md

 ## Adding New Styles

-Add "alternate stylesheet" tags to FirstPage's `index.html` and these styles will show up in the menu.
+Add "alternate stylesheet" tags to FirstPage's `index.php` and these styles will show up in the menu.
 The listing of stylesheets in the menu may be turned off in `navbar.phpx`.

-*Create a new .css file using `css/xmas.css` as a template.
+*Create a new .css file using one of the existing stylesheets as a template.
 * Add a link to it like this:

 ```